mmshahria/GlassboardTech-API-Reference/Profiles/POST Create a Profile.md

 JSON object descriptor that encloses the details of beneficial owner (Individual Entity or Person) for this profile.

-> Individuals or natural people who ultimately owns this profile.

   * <strong> id</strong> `string` <br> A unique identifier.
   * <strong> ownerId</strong> `string` <br> A unique identifier of the owner for this beneficial owner.
   * <strong> name</strong> `string` </br> Full name of the beneficial owner.